PDLT-University-of-York/test-split-site/docs/panopto/move-recording-ultra.md

 # Moving a Recording in Ultra

 !!!
 Summary

-Panopto provides a user-friendly platform for managing video content, including the ability to move recordings between folders or even across different Panopto sites.
-This guide will walk you through the steps to move a recording Blackboard (the VLE).
+    This guide explains how to move a Panopto recording within a VLE site to another VLE site.

 ## Prerequisites